dariusur/BlueTachometer/README.md

 6. Attach a magnet to a rotating object to be measured.
 7. Power up the tachometer.
 8. Switch on Bluetooth on your PC and pair it with HC-05.
+9. In the DataVisualizer Python script, configure the COM_PORT and SAVE_DIRECTORY parameters (X_LIMIT and Y_LIMIT are optional).
-9. Run the DataVisualizer Python script.
+10. Run the DataVisualizer Python script.
-10. Measure RPM.
+11. Measure RPM.

 ## Hardware
 1. ATtiny13 microcontroller.